The category of a partitioned fan: Applications to the -cluster morphism category

 The combination of all stability spaces $\Dcal(M)$ for nonzero modules $M$ and the corresponding chambers they define is called the wall-and-chamber structure.
 A module $B \in \mods A$ is called a \textit{brick} if $\End_A(B)$ is a division ring, denote the collection of bricks of an algebra by $\brick A$.
 By \cite[Prop.
 2.7]{Asai2019WS} and \cite[Prop.
 12]{KaipelTreffinger} it suffices to consider stability spaces of bricks to obtain the wall-and-chamber structure.
 We refer to \cite{KaipelTreffinger} for a survey on the connection between King's stability conditions and $\tau$-tilting theory. \\

 Closely related to $\tau$-rigid pairs are \textit{torsion pairs} \cite{Dickson66}.
-A torsion pair is a pair of full subcategories $(\Tcal, \Fcal)$ of $\mods A$ that are $\Hom$-orthogonal to each other and such that for each $M \in \mods A$, there exists a unique short exact sequence with submodule in $\Tcal$ and quotient in $\Fcal$.
+A torsion pair is a pair of full subcategories $(\Tcal, \Fcal)$ of $\mods A$ such that $\Hom_A(T,F)=0$ for all $T \in \Tcal$ and $F \in \Fcal$ and such that for each $M \in \mods A$, there exists a unique short exact sequence with submodule in $\Tcal$ and quotient in $\Fcal$.
 The subcategory $\Tcal$ is called the \textit{torsion class} and the corresponding $\Fcal$ the \textit{torsion-free class}.
 The study of stability conditions tells us that we can associate two torsion pairs to every element of $\R^n$.

 \begin{prop} \cite[Prop.
 3.1]{BKT2011} Let $v \in \R^n$, denote the small and the large torsion class associated to $v$ by \begin{enumerate} \item $\Tcal_v = \{ 0 \} \cup \{ Y \in \mods A : \langle v, \bdim Z \rangle > 0 \text{ for quotients } Y \to Z \to 0\}$, and \item $\overline{\Tcal}_v = \{ Y \in \mods A : \langle v, \bdim Z \rangle \geq 0 \text{ for quotients } Y \to Z \to 0\}$. \end{enumerate} The corresponding torsion-free classes are given, respectively, by \begin{enumerate} \item $\overline{\Fcal}_v = \{ Y \in \mods A : \langle v, \bdim X \rangle \leq 0 \text{ for submodules } 0 \to X \to Y \}$, and \item $\Fcal_v = \{0 \} \cup \{ Y \in \mods A : \langle v, \bdim X \rangle < 0 \text{ for submodules } 0 \to X \to Y \}$. \end{enumerate} \end{prop}